 Handling: An eye wash and safety shower should be provided in the immediate work area.
 Avoid contact with material, avoid breathing dusts or fumes, use only in a well ventilated area.
 Do not take internally.
-Avoid contact with skin, eves and clothing by wearing proper protective equipment.
+Avoid contact with skin, eyes and clothing by wearing proper protective equipment.
 Upon contact with skin or eyes, wash off with water.
 Label containers and keep them tightly closed when not in use.
 Wash hands thoroughly before eating, drinking, using tobacco products, and/or using restrooms.

-Store in a cool dry ventilated location, away from oxidizers, heat, Storage:

-flame, or other incompatible conditions.
+Storage: Store in a cool dry ventilated location, away from oxidizers, heat, flame, or other incompatible conditions.
 Keep container(s) closed.
 Do not store near feed, food, or within the reach of children.
 Do not freeze.
 Keep product tightly sealed in original containers.

-Incompatible Materials for Storage: strong acids and bases Strong oxidizing agents solder, drill, grind, or expose container to heat, flame, sparks, static electricity, or other sources of ignition.
+Incompatible Materials for Storage: strong acids and bases Strong oxidizing agents vapor) can be dangerous.
+Do not pressurize, cut, weld, braze, solder, drill, grind, or expose container to heat, flame, sparks, static electricity, or other sources of ignition.
 Any of these actions can potentially cause an explosion that may lead to injury or death.
 Offer empty container for recycling or dispose of in accordance with all federal, state, or local requirements.
 If empty containers are disposed (not recycled), containers must be triple rinsed to ensure removal of all product.
 All rinse water should always be directed into a sump or pit that is pumped back to the makeup water tank.
 All product labels should be removed.